Notice of Closure of Conejos County Courthouse

 You have five main responsibilities when hosting the Supreme Court or Court of Appeals:

-1. Select a school representative to serve as liaison and attend meetings to plan project components.
-The Office of the State Court Administrator will provide a planning guide and work closely with you and your school to ensure that everything is ready for the Court's visit.
+• Select a school representative to serve as liaison and attend meetings to plan project components.
+We provide a planning guide and work closely with you and your school to ensure that everything is ready for the Court's visit.

-2. Determine teachers to participate in the program.
-Teachers will attend a virtual three-hour workshop that will provide important information from judges, lawyers and court staff about the cases and the visit.
+• Determine teachers to participate in the program.
+Teachers will attend a virtual workshop that provides important information from judges, lawyers and judicial staff about the cases and the visit.

 What will your students learn from this experience?